-Spatially explicit modeling and prediction of vegetation change over the next decades
+Spatially explicit modelling and prediction of vegetation change over the next decades

-Model predictions were generated for the whole data set (173,764 pixels for the valley and 69,044 pixels for the coast) using model averaging (when applicable), i.e., model predictions were computed using all models by weighting according to model probabilities (i.e., AICc weights; Anderson
+Model predictions were generated for the whole dataset (173,764 pixels for the valley and 69,044 pixels for the coast) using model averaging (when applicable), i.e. model predictions were computed using all models by weighting according to model probabilities (i.e. AICc weights; Anderson 2008).

-2008).
 The actual predictions generated from either the binomial or multinomial models can be visualized as probability maps of transition to shrub dominance (for binomial models) or to any land cover type (for multinomial models), but they do not generate a predicted vegetation map directly.
 Following Carmel et al. (2001), we tested both a deterministic and a stochastic way of translating the statistical model predictions into spatially explicit predictions of vegetation at a later time.
-For binomial logit models, stochastic modeling was implemented by setting the vegetation class of a cell at a later time to shrub dominance with a probability equal to the value predicted for that cell, whereas deterministic modeling was implemented by setting all cells with a probability >0.5 to shrub dominance.
-For multinomial models, stochastic modeling was implemented by setting the land cover of each cell to any of the six cover types depending on the multinomial distribution calculated for that cell based on the model (as in a Markov chain), whereas deterministic modeling was implemented by setting the land cover at a later time to the vegetation type for which the transition probability was highest.
+For binomial logit models, stochastic modelling was implemented by setting the vegetation class of a cell at a later time to shrub dominance with a probability equal to the value predicted for that cell, whereas deterministic modelling was implemented by setting all cells with a probability > 0.5 to shrub dominance.
+For multinomial models, stochastic modelling was implemented by setting the vegetation class of a cell at cell to any of the six cover types depending on the multinomial distribution calculated for that cell based on the model (as in a Markov chain), whereas deterministic modelling was implemented by setting the land cover at a later time to the vegetation type for which the transition probability was highest.